Table of contents

 STEP 2: ENABLE TABLEAU CRM SYNC OUT

-You will only be able to perform the following step once you’ve purchased a Tableau CRM license for your Salesforce org, at an extra cost.
+At an extra cost, you can only perform the following step once you’ve purchased a Tableau CRM license for your Salesforce org.
 Tableau CRM is available for Enterprise, Performance, and Unlimited Salesforce editions.
-It’s also possible to configure this in a Tableau CRM enabled Developer Environment, which you can sign up to here.
+Configuring this in a Tableau CRM-enabled Developer Environment is also possible, which you can sign up for here.
+From your Salesforce Setup menu, search for ‘Analytics’ in the Quick Find box, then click Settings under the Tableau CRM section.

 Once in the Settings menu, check both ‘Enable Data Sync and Connections’ and ‘Enable Snowflake Output Connection’, then click Save.